redtensor22/redtensor22.github.io/_posts/2018-11-19-School_scores.md

 In the above code, I have sorted the 15 most important elements by value.
 The list my_list_trees includes names of features as well as their score, so next I remove the scores to leave me with a list of only the 15 most important names.
 Then I go about appending an empty list with an irrelevant value for each match with the author's list.
 Finally, I divide the length of the matches list by the total length of the original list.

-After comparing accuracies, I get that the list of important attributes that I find is a $$100\%$$ match with the author's symmetrical uncertainty attribute.
+After comparing accuracies, I get that the list of important attributes that I find is a $$100\%$$ match with the author's symmetrical uncertainty attribute selection method.
 The sorted list of least to most important features I find is

 <img src="{{ site.url }}{{ site.baseurl }}/images/my_scores_output_indian.png" alt="Least to most important attributes found using ExtraTreesClassifier">